Cream Cheese Deviled Eggs

 - Barbecue: mix in chopped million dollar bacon and bbq seasoning, then top filling with a slice of bacon

-- July 4th Picnic: add diced red pimento for a patriotic egg
+- July 4th Picnic: add diced red pimento for a patriotic twist

-- Halloween: dye the egg whites orange and black and put creepy olive 'eyes' in the egg filling
+- Halloween: dye the whites orange and black and put creepy olive 'eyes' in the filling

 - Christmas: mix chopped green and red pepper in with the yolk mixture for a festive touch